zacharee/NachoNotch/app/src/main/assets/Terms.md

 Be aware that these terms may be updated.
 Please make sure you review them frequently.
 They will be linked in the Play Store description and in the app.

+# Privacy

+Nacho Notch implements Firebase Crashlytics to record crash logs.
+No personal information is collected or stored.

 # Usage

 Install the app and add the included Quick Settings Tile to your QS shade.
 Use it to toggle Nacho Notch's functionality.